What Are Source of Funds (SOF) and Source of Wealth (SOW) in AML Compliance?

 Consider a customer with a net worth of several million dollars.
 The SOW check might reveal that the wealth was accumulated through a successful career as an executive, savvy stock market investments, and a substantial inheritance.
 The bank would then verify this information through employment records, investment statements, and inheritance paperwork.

-Understanding SOW helps banks and businesses manage risk by ensuring their clients have lawfully acquired their wealth.
-It’s a vital part of due diligence, especially for high-net-worth individuals or those involved in complex financial transactions.
-By verifying SOW, institutions protect themselves from being used as a vehicle for financial crimes like money laundering or fraud.
+Understanding SOW helps banks and businesses manage risk by confirming that their clients have lawfully acquired their wealth.
+It is a vital part of due diligence, particularly for high-net-worth individuals or customers involved in complex financial transactions.
+By verifying SOW, institutions reduce the risk of being used as a vehicle for financial crimes such as money laundering or fraud.

 SOF and SOW help businesses understand the risk a customer or transaction presents, but they serve different purposes and address different questions.